SrivatsaRv/one2n-sre-bootcamp/milestone-3-airplane-mode/README.md

-## Milestone-2 - One Click Local Deployment Step
+## Milestone-3 - One Click Local Deployment Step

 **Goal** - To get the environment setup and running in the least amount of steps possible.

-# Milestone 2 - Containerizing the REST API

 ### Prerequisites
 Make sure you have the following installed on your machine: